List of Green Lanterns: Leezle Pon

 Leezle Pon is a sentient smallpox virus, first mentioned in Green Lantern (vol. 2) #188 (May 1985).
 He defeated the Sinestro Corps viral villain Despotellis at the crux of the Sinestro Corps War when Guy Gardner was discovered to have been infected with the virus.

 Meadlux

 Sector 1776; First appeared in Green Lantern (vol. 2) #169.

-Medphyll
+Medphyl

+Medphyll (also spelled Medphyl) is a plant-like alien from planet J586 in Sector 586.
+He is known as one of the most skilled Green Lanterns in the Corps and is a faithful friend to Hal Jordan.